openvcash/vcash-scripts/README.md

 ## Will not build !!
 Current Vcash 0.4.8 code is not fully merged (release candidate code w/ error macro avoiding deployment) !
 Wait for the 0.4.8 announcement: https://v.cash/forum/forums/announcements.2/

+## For a 0.4.7 fresh install, see: https://github.com/xCoreDev/vcash-scripts/tree/0.4.7

 ## Warning !
 Please backup your existing wallet files (~/.Vcash/data/ folder).
 I can't be responsible if you broke something.